Azure/simdem/demo_scripts/simdem/demo/script.md

 This script is intended to be used to demonstrate the key features of Simdem.

-When you hit a 'spacebar' a command will be "typed", hitting xpacebar again will execute the command.
+When you hit 'spacebar' a command will be "typed" and executed.
+Actually you can hit almost any key but we recommend 'spacebar' here because we've not told you about the special keys yet and spacebar is not one of them.

 ```
 echo "Hello World"